Lexus GS Hybrid Performance

 Test drivers say the 2015 Lexus GS Hybrid delivers both strong acceleration and impressive fuel economy.
 They also appreciate its comfortable ride and poised handling.

 - "The hybrid-powered 2015 Lexus GS 450h is one such car that can stretch a gallon of gasoline but still manage to provide some driving excitement, too." -- Edmunds

 - "… the GS 450h hybrid amplifies fuel-economy figures without any appreciable loss in performance." -- Kelley Blue Book

 Acceleration and Power

-The 2014 Lexus GS Hybrid has a 3.5-liter V6 engine and two electric motors that combine to produce 338 horsepower.
+The 2015 Lexus GS 450h has a 3.5-liter V6 engine and two electric motors that produce a total of 338 horsepower.
 A continuously variable transmission (CVT) is standard.
-The GS Hybrid gets an EPA-estimated 29/34 mpg city/highway, which is excellent for a luxury large car.
+According to the EPA, the 2015 GS Hybrid gets 29/34 mpg city/highway, which is excellent for an upscale midsize car.

 - "The highlight of the GS 450h is its efficient hybrid powertrain. … Even with the additional 400-pound mass of its hybrid system, the GS 450h is actually slightly quicker than the less powerful GS 350." -- Left Lane News